The Voice of our Nations Law Enforcement Officers

 “I hope the people of Perrysburg are satisfied that I have done my duty.”

-On May 13 1919, Bowling Green Police Patrolman Austin Harman was accidentally shot when the .38 revolver dropped from the holster of his partner, Officer E.J.
+On May 13, 1919, Bowling Green Police Patrolman Austin Harman was accidentally shot when the .38 revolver dropped from the holster of his partner, Officer E.J.
 Alkire.
-The Officers were removing a pile of lumber from the corner that was creating a driving hazard for motorists.
-Patrolman Harman was shot in the groin and died shortly after.
+The Officers were removing decorations from the side of the road that were welcoming home soldiers from WW1.
+While removing the decorations the officers received a repo

 Wood County Deputy Ellsworth was known for his active enforcement against alcohol peddlers in the area.